shreyarama/Task1/MiniTask_03.md

 #### Step 1: First, always check for hardware issues.
 Check the wiring and make sure all the pins are connected correctly.

 #### Step 2: Check to see if the servos are damaged.
 Typically, a broken servo will have unmeshed gears and will rotate without any resistance.
+Overheating is also a sign of damage and the servo will have to be replaced.

 #### Step 3: Use diode testing mode on the multimeter to check if LEDs are damaged.
 Replace if damaged.